aleksei-berezkin/typique/README.md

 - Limiting scanned files with the plugin’s `include` and `exclude` settings
 - Splitting large files with multiple styles invocations into smaller ones
-- Splitting large projects into smaller ones (note: you may need [labels prefixing](./docs/Prefixing.md) to ensure name uniqueness across projects)
+- Splitting large projects into smaller ones (note: see the [Composing Class Names](./docs/ComposingClassNames.md) guide on avoiding collisions between projects)

 ## The library name